Epics-111/CraftConnect/README.md

 # CraftConnect

-CraftConnect is a smart community service access platform designed to help users find reliable professionals for various services such as plumbing, electrical work, house cleaning, and babysitting.
-The platform also provides career guidance, job market analytics, and emotional intelligence resources.
+CraftConnect is a smart community service access platform designed to help users find reliable professionals for various services such as plumbing, electrical work, house cleaning, and babysitting..

 ---